Earn your terminal degree in Theatre

 - Voice Specialist, Robin Aronson, is a member of Actors Equity and certified Lessac Voice and Body Trainer with specializations in Musical Theatre, Suzuki Movement Training for the Actor, Lessac Voice and Body Work and Stage Dialects.

 - Movement Specialist, Caitlyn Herzlinger, is a certified yoga instructor.
 She is also a Certified Teacher with the Society of American Fight Directors and Dueling Arts International.

 - Our Head of Directing, Lou Rackoff, is a member of the SDC with professional credits from the Public Theatre in NYC to artistic director work leading the North Carolina Shakespeare Festival.

-The 2020 faculty will include 9 Professors and 3 Adjunct Professors (including Acting for the Camera/The Business of Acting) and professional staff.
+Our faculty includes 9 Professors and 3 Adjunct Professors (including Acting for the Camera/The Business of Acting) and professional staff.
 The faculty work together to shape all development with integration between breath, body, voice, and action.

 We have guest artists every year in every area of performance.
-Recent guests for 2019 and 2020 include:
+Recent guests include: